ABOUT ENGINES

 HOW THE DIESEL ENGINE WORKS

 The diesel engine is a combustion engine that works by self-igniting fuel.
-In the diesel engine, air is drawn in, which is compressed, compresses molecules, causing the temperature and pressure to rise so much that the injected fuel, the diesel oil, self-ignites.
+In the four-stroke diesel engine, air is sucked in or pressurized, while in the two-stroke engine only air is pressurized, which is compressed and compresses the molecules, causing the temperature and pressure to rise so much that the fuel, the diesel oil, that is injected self-ignites.
 This happens just before the piston reaches the top position.
-During combustion, the temperature and pressure in the cylinder rise further, so that the piston is pressed back and provides mechanical work to the crankshaft which begins to rotate.
+During combustion, the temperature and pressure in the cylinder rise further, so that the piston is pressed back and provides mechanical work to the crankshaft.

-The diesel engine is produced both as a two-stroke and four-stroke engine and is used as a stationary power machine as well as for propulsion of ships, trains and cars.
+The diesel engine is used both as a stationary power machine and for propulsion of ships, trains and cars.

-The diesel process is characterized by a cylinder being filled with clean air, which is compressed by the movement of the piston to a pressure of 30-60 bar and a temperature of 550-600 °C. Shortly before TDP (top dead point), the diesel oil is injected, which self-ignites due to the high temperature.
-The combustion causes a pressure increase to 50-140 bar and a maximum temperature of 1600-1800 °C. Combustion continues at the high pressure until it is completely finished at approx. 5-15 °KV after TDP.
+The diesel process is characterized by the cylinder being filled with clean air, which is compressed by the movement of the piston to a pressure of up to 150 bar and a maximum temperature of 750°C. Shortly before TDP (top dead center), the diesel oil is injected, which self-ignites due to the high temperature.
+The combustion results in a pressure increase of up to 200 bar and a maximum temperature of up to 1,750°C. Combustion continues at the high pressure until it is completely finished at approx. 5-15 °KV after TDP.

 FOUR-STROKE ENGINE